abogoyavlensky/automigrate/README.md

         [:description :text]]}
 ```

 Or it could be a map with two keys `:fields` and (*optional*) `:indexes`.
-Each one is a vector of vectors too.
+Each of these is also a vector of vectors.
-Same model could be described as a map:
+The same model from above could be described as a map:

 ```clojure
 {:book {:fields [[:id :serial {:unique true
                                :primary-key true}]